It is easy to understand why some marigolds are popular pot plants. They add bright orange and yellow splashes to patios, porches, and verandas.

 There are good and bad nematodes that dwell in the soil.
 Beneficial nematodes destroy certain pests in the soil.
 But the bad ones are themselves pests, damaging plant roots.

-For example, root-knot nematodes are tiny creatures that can cause a lot of damage to certain plant roots.
-They may cause the plant’s roots to become distorted.
-Additionally, wilting and stunting of plants may also occur.
+For example, root-knot nematodes are tiny creatures that can cause extensive damage to certain plant roots.
+They may cause the plant’s roots to become distorted, and wilting and stunting may also occur.

 French marigold (Tagetes patula) can help control root-knot nematodes.
-Studies suggest that the plant produces a chemical in its roots that is toxic to these harmful pests [1].
-That chemical will kill nematodes when it’s released into the soil.
+Studies suggest the plant produces a toxic chemical in its roots that will harm these pests [1].
+When released into the soil, that chemical kills nematodes.

 4. Attracts Bees and Other Pollinators